 Ah Leotie Lovely, seriously what would Ethical Unicorn do without her?
 I know I mention her all the time, but honestly she is just so hot on knowing her stuff, and kind enough to let it be spread with the Ethical Unicorn audience far and wide.
 Holly first blogged about the world of ethical banking back in November and suggested it would be a good post as part of this series, how right she was.
-Moving your money is such an easy way to immediately remove yourself from funding a variety of wrongs, but I’ll let Holly tell you more.
+Moving your money is such an easy way to immediately remove yourself from funding a variety of wrongs and move to a more ethical lifestyle, but I’ll let Holly tell you more.

 Below are her words…